Skip to main content

 Staging was first used in diseases like breast cancer and colon cancer by measuring the size of a solid tumor.
 The staging system used for solid tumors does not apply to blood-based cancers like myeloma.

-In 1975, the Durie-Salmon Staging System became the first to classify patients with myeloma based on the correlation between the amount of myeloma and the damage caused by it.
+In 1975, the Durie-Salmon Staging System was first to classify patients with myeloma based on the correlation between the amount of myeloma and the damage caused by it.
 Dr. Brian G.M.
 Durie (1942–2025) co-founded the IMF in 1990 together with Susie Durie and myeloma patient Brian D. Novis.

-The staging system for myeloma continues to evolve as a prognostication tool to provide guidance to clinicians in the evaluation and treatment of patients – see Table 3.
-Approximately 20% of patients with myeloma have a more aggressive form of disease that tends to relapse more quickly after treatment.
-This is known as high-risk multiple myeloma (HRMM).
+The staging system for myeloma continues to evolve as a prognostication tool that guides clinicians in the evaluation and treatment of patients.
+Approximately 80% of patients with myeloma have what is considered to be standard-risk disease.
+Approximately 20% of patients have what is known as high-risk multiple myeloma (HRMM), a more aggressive form of myeloma that tends to relapse more quickly after treatment.

-In 2005, the IMWG developed the International Staging System (ISS) to reflect the spectrum of risk of myeloma by using two simple blood tests: albumin and β2M.
+In 2005, the IMWG developed the International Staging System (ISS) to reflect the spectrum of risk of myeloma by using two simple blood tests: serum albumin (sALB) and serum β2M (sβ2M).

-In 2015, the IMWG published the Revised International Staging System (R-ISS), combining the ISS with two tests performed on bone marrow samples taken at the time of diagnosis to measure lactate dehydrogenase (LDH) and look for chromosomal abnormalities del(17p), t(4;14), and t(14;16) by fluorescence in situ hybridization (FISH).
+In 2015, the IMWG published the Revised ISS (R-ISS), adding two tests performed on bone marrow samples taken at the time of diagnosis to measure lactate dehydrogenase (LDH) and look for chromosomal abnormalities del(17p), t(4;14), and t(14;16) by fluorescence in situ hybridization (FISH).

-In June 2025, the IMWG and the International Myeloma Society (IMS) published a new consensus, a biologically-informed classification of risk that uses recent research data and advances in treatment.
+In June 2025, the IMWG and the International Myeloma Society (IMS) published a new consensus, the IMWG-IMS classification of risk that uses recent research data and advances in treatment.
 To assess treatment intensity, treatment duration, and clinical trial enrollment, patients are divided into two groups: Standard-Risk and High-Risk.

 The presence of high-risk features doesn’t always correlate with real-world outcomes or current treatment standards, and does not necessarily mean that a patient’s myeloma will be aggressive.